SKRTEEEEEE/test-agente666/docs/task/2-mvp-go-queue.md

 <!-- Brief description of what needs to be accomplished -->

-Implement the MVP of the service of queue for agent666 (you can find context in docs/context-agent666.md)
+Implement the MVP of the service of queue for agent666 (you can find context in ./docs/context-agent666.md)

+### Important
+- The requeriments of the MVP are in ./docs/droid/mvp-queue.md
+- The queue must be a new folder named queue-go (representing a indendent service about app-go)

 ## 🔑 Key Points